Republic of the Congo entry requirements for Lebanon passport holders

 |---|---|---|

-| Visa application Apply for a visa at the Republic of the Congo embassy | You need a visa before travel.
-Apply at the nearest Republic of the Congo embassy or consulate — there is no eVisa system.
-Processing takes 5–10 business days.
-Expect to submit a passport photo, flight itinerary, and a letter of invitation or hotel booking.Visit MFA website | Required |
+| Visa application Apply for a visa at the Republic of the Congo embassy or consulate | You need a visa before traveling to the Republic of the Congo.
+Apply at the nearest embassy or consulate — there is no eVisa system.
+Processing takes 5–10 business days, and you'll need a letter of invitation or hotel booking confirmation.Check MFA website | Required |

-| Valid passport Must be valid for at least 6 months beyond your stay | Your passport needs at least 6 months of remaining validity from your departure date from the Republic of the Congo.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding. | Required |
+| Valid passport Must be valid for at least 6 months beyond your stay | Your passport must have at least 6 months of validity remaining from your departure date from the Republic of the Congo.
+Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding. | Required |

-| Return or onward ticket Proof of onward travel required | Immigration at Brazzaville and Pointe-Noire airports ask for a return or onward ticket before they stamp you in.
-Have a printed copy or show it on your phone.
-Without one, you may be refused entry. | Required |
+| Return or onward ticket Proof of onward travel required | Immigration officers ask for a confirmed return or onward ticket at the border.
+A one-way ticket without a visa or residence permit for another country will get you refused entry. | Required |

-| Proof of accommodation Hotel booking or invitation letter | Carry a printed hotel reservation or a letter of invitation from your host in the Republic of the Congo.
-Immigration officers sometimes ask for it during the visa application process or at the border. | Recommended |
+| Proof of accommodation Hotel booking or invitation letter | Have a printed hotel reservation or a letter of invitation from your host.
+Immigration may ask for it during the visa application or at the border. | Recommended |

 What happens at the border